rehierl/abstract-properties/11-x-hierarchies/12-1-hierarchy-of-rpaths/0-0-readme.md

 used to define a child order over the rooted paths of siblings - e.g. an ordered sequence of rooted paths.

-Note that a hierarchy of rooted paths is a partial setup of strings such that the related-to operator is based on the **prefix-of** operator, and also such that the strings in it are either related ex-or overlap each other - i.e. the **RE-OV** case.
-Furthermore, the CE of each string/path is its last element.

 ## the Hs-Hr isomorphism

 ```